Individual Counseling & Art Therapy

 Payment Options

-I know that figuring out payment can feel overwhelming.
+Figuring out payment can feel overwhelming.
 Here are the options I offer to help make therapy possible for you:

 Self-Pay